2021 Winner Storylines Te Kahurangi Katerina Te Heikōkō Mataira Award

 2020 Storylines Te Kāhurangi Katerina Te Heikōkō Mataira Award winner

-Congratulations to the winner of the inaugural Storylines Te Kāhurangi Katerina Te Heikōkō Mataira Award, sponsored by Huia Publishing: Ngā Ngeru o te Tiriti o Pāia by Amiria Stirling from Aro Valley, Wellington.
+The winner of the inaugural Storylines Te Kāhurangi Katerina Te Heikōkō Mataira Award, sponsored by Huia Publishing was: Ngā Ngeru o te Tiriti o Pāia by Amiria Stirling from Aro Valley, Wellington.

 He kaituhi a Amiria Stirling nō Te Whānau a Apanui, nō Ngāti Porou, nō Kāi Tahu hoki.
 Ko te wā tuarua tēnei kua tohua āna tuhinga ki tētahi tohu matua i Aotearoa.